 Still having trouble?

-Instead, call 24|7 Home Rescue on 0345 3192 247 and we can help.
-Our technical teams will run through some very simple troubleshooting with you over the phone to see if your problem can be resolved easily and if not, they will book one of our qualified and highly knowledgeable Part P certified engineers to get you back up and running as soon as possible.
+Instead, contact 24|7 Home Rescue at 0345-3192-247 and we will assist you.
+Our technical teams will run through some very simple troubleshooting with you over the phone to see if your problem can be resolved easily, and if not, they will book one of our qualified and highly knowledgeable Part P certified engineers to get you back up and running as soon as possible.

 Safety